 Amy will therefore be entitled to a partial LMITO of $480.

 Does LMITO replace the Low Income Tax Offset (LITO)?

-No, LMITO does not replace the Low Income Tax Offset (LITO).
-It will continue to apply for the four years that LMITO will be in operation.
-Income thresholds and the offset amount available under LITO are scheduled to be adjusted/increased for the 2022/2023 financial year (when the LMITO ceases).
+No, the Low Income Tax Offset (LITO) will continue to apply in addition to LMITO for the four years that LMITO is in operation.
+Income thresholds and the offset amount available under LITO are scheduled to be adjusted/increased for the 2022/23 financial year (when the LMITO ceases).
 These adjustments are intended to lock in the LMITO tax cuts under the single LITO banner.

 The current LITO income levels are outlined in the table below.

 |$37,001 to $66,667||$445 less 1.5% of the portion of your taxable income that exceeds $37,000|

 |$66,668 and above||Nil|

 The LITO levels for 2022/23 and beyond (i.e. when LMITO ceases) are below.

 |$37,501 – $45,000||$700 less 5% of the portion of your taxable income that exceeds $37,000|